H. Eugene Stanley: Research and achievements

-Stanley coined the term ‘econophysics’ in 1994 to denote the field of physics dealing with economic phenomena.
-His group has found empirical laws governing economic fluctuations, and proposed statistical mechanics models to explain their origins.
+Stanley introduced the term ‘econophysics’ in 1994 to describe the interdisciplinary field merging physics principles with economic phenomena.
+His research group has identified empirical laws governing economic fluctuations and developed statistical mechanics models to elucidate their underlying mechanisms.

 The ISI Web of Science, lists 76,778 citations to Stanley's work (excluding 33 books).
 Using the Hirsch H Index metric for publication impact [PNAS 102, 16569 (2005)], Stanley has authored 129 papers with a citation count equal to or greater than 129, so H = 129.
 Google Scholar lists over 200,000 citations, with H = 201.

 Stanley is committed to education at all levels, from high school to graduate studies.
 He has served as thesis advisor to 114 Ph.D. students and has collaborated with 211 postdoctoral fellows and visiting faculty.
 He is also active in worldwide efforts for achieving gender balance in the physical sciences.